bryanapperson/blog/content/blog/hiking-to-ciudad-perdida-the-lost-city.md

 {{< figure src="/images/ciudad-perdida/waterfall.jpg" caption="A spectacular waterfall about 60ft high" >}}

-There was an optional trip to a nearby waterfall, a subset of the group, us included partook of.
+There was an optional trip to a nearby waterfall which a subset of the group, us included, partook of.
 We all swam, which at least for me helped soothe the ache of my neophyte trail legs.
 Then our guide suggested standing under the waterfall, which I withstood the full fury of, a backcountry massage.
 After some relaxation we left to reunite with the remnant who had remained at camp and resume our journey.
 On the way out we had the privilege of observing a traditional greeting ritual.

-{{< figure src="/images/ciudad-perdida/greeting-ceremony.jpg" caption="Traditional Wiwa greeting ritual" >}}
+{{< figure src="/images/ciudad-perdida/greeting-ceremony.jpg" caption="Traditional Wiwa greeting ceremony" >}}

+After that we hit the trail for a shorter day by mileage, but harder in terms of elevation change and terrain.
+After some time following the river, we had an opportunity to take a swim.
+The next leg of the journey was described to the group as two hours up, one hour down and two hours up.
+Given that, we all decided to stop and swim.
+Afterwards we resumed our journey and went uphill.
+Then we kept going uphill.

+{{< figure src="/images/ciudad-perdida/the-buritaca-river.jpg" caption="The Buritaca River, our stalwart guide" >}}

+Once we got to the top of the first hill

 ## Day 3